kmurph73/vim_html_to_haml/README.markdown

 Convert your html to haml

-if the file is erb, it will be renamed to haml
+if 'erb' is in the filename, it will be gsubbed with 'haml'

-just
+Just execute

+    :ConvertToHaml

+while on the buffer you want to convert to haml.

+TODO:

+* vim-repeat support
+* convert multiple files to haml
+* get feedback on code? (first Vim plugin)